Key Concepts

 Not in the abstract, but in leadership teams, organizations, institutions, and communities living under real pressure.

-Across the pages that follow, we will explore:
+Across the pages that follow, we will explore these categories:

 You can begin anywhere.
 But the simplest place to start is the most basic question: